82 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it does exclude participants with certain medical conditions or recent surgeries.
 It's best to discuss your specific medications with the trial coordinators.

-What data supports the effectiveness of the treatment Robotic TruST-Postural Intervention for children with cerebral palsy?
+What prior data suggests that the Robotic TruST-Postural Intervention is safe for children with cerebral palsy?

 Who Is on the Research Team?